SecondNature-com/devops-challenge/README.md

 You would need to have an AWS Free Tier account, and we do not need to have access.

 Please create a PR with an overview of what you have accomplished, including the DNS name for the ALB, the S3 URI, and any other information that you consider relevant to share.
+Be sure to add [mitchell-bu](https://github.com/mitchell-bu) and [zoix](https://github.com/zoix) and reviewers to the PR.

 Finally, please specify how much of your time you spent on this challenge.
 This won't necessarily affect your score, and will be used internally to adjust this and any other test.